pyjarrett/programming-with-ada/source/000-overview.rst

 meaning "meters".

-Ada provides "access types", allowing the creation of "typed pointers", which integrates lifetime checks statically into the type system and providing separate customizable storage pools.
+Ada provides "access types", allowing the creation of "typed pointers", which integrates lifetime ("accessibility") checks statically into the type system and providing separate customizable storage pools.
 "Anonymous" access types provide flexibility outside of this system without lifetime annotations by pushing lifetime checks to runtime.